MrGrasss/TeleBlitz-BestTelebot/README.md

     - Message Views: Adds views to any post in any public channel.
 You can either scrape "Free" proxies from the web or use your own HTTP/HTTPS rotating proxies.

+    - Copy New Messages: Copy new messages from specified group/channel to your own group/channel.
+Can be used with multiple clients but I see no reason why this would be used with multiple since they will be sending the same msg at the same time.

 ## Suggestions / Feedback